-Cash, cash equivalents, and short-term investments, including amounts restricted, totaled \$247.2 million at June 30, 2015.
+Cash, cash equivalents, and short-term investments, including amounts restricted, totaled \$262.6 million at September 30, 2015.
 General economic conditions, along with competitive market factors and the related impact on our business, primarily the tonnage and pricing levels that ABF Freight receives for its services, could affect our ability to generate cash from operations and maintain cash, cash equivalents, and short-term investments on hand as operating costs increase.
 The amendments to our credit agreement and our accounts receivable securitization program executed in January and February of 2015 have increased the amount and availability of our liquidity, added flexible borrowing and payment options, and extended the maturity dates of our financing facilities.
 We believe these agreements provide borrowing capacity options necessary for growth of our businesses.
 We believe existing cash, cash equivalents, short-term investments, cash generated by operations, and amounts available under our Amended and Restated Credit Agreement or accounts receivable securitization program will be sufficient to meet our liquidity needs for the foreseeable future.
 Notes payable, capital leases, and other secured financing may also be used to fund capital expenditures, provided that such arrangements are available and the terms are acceptable to us.

 We expect to continue to pay quarterly dividends on our common stock in the foreseeable future, although there can be no assurances in this regard since future dividends will be at the discretion of the Board of Directors and are dependent upon our future earnings, capital requirements, and financial condition and other factors.
-On July 28, 2015, the Company's Board of Directors declared a dividend of \$0.06 per share payable to stockholders of record as of August 11, 2015.
+On October 22, 2015, the Company's Board of Directors declared a dividend of \$0.08 per share to stockholders of record as of November 5, 2015 payable on November 19, 2015.
+This quarterly dividend rate represents a 33% increase from our previous \$0.06 per share dividend.

 We have a program in place to repurchase our common stock in the open market or in privately negotiated transactions.
 The program has no expiration date but may be terminated at any time at the Board of Directors' discretion.
 Repurchases may be made using cash reserves or other available sources.
-During the six months ended June 30, 2015, we used cash on hand to purchase 163,233 shares of our common stock for an aggregate cost of \$6.0 million, leaving \$12.2 million available for repurchase under the current buyback program.
+During the nine months ended September 30, 2015, we used cash on hand to purchase 292,186 shares of our common stock for an aggregate cost of \$10.0 million.
+In October 2015, the Board of Directors extended the share repurchase program, making a total of \$50.0 million available for purchases of our common stock.